Xanthic/Xanthic.github.io/README.md

 ## Build

-You can generate the documentaton locally to inspect your changes using:
+You can generate the documentation locally to inspect your changes using:

 - run locally: `yarn start`
 - build locally: `yarn build`